tarantool/doc/doc/reference/reference_lua/decimal.rst

 Use ``tostring(decimal-number)`` to convert back to a string.

-A decimal operation will fail if overflow happens (when a number is greater than 10^38 - 1 or less than -10^38 - 1).
+A decimal operation will fail if overflow happens (when a number is greater than 10^N - 1 or less than -10^N - 1).
 A decimal operation will fail if arithmetic is impossible (such as division by zero or square root of minus 1).
-A decimal operation will not fail if rounding of post-decimal digits is necessary to get 38-digit precision.
+A decimal operation will not fail if rounding of post-decimal digits is necessary to get N-digit precision.

 .. _decimal-abs: